 Schedule and Price

-This program is being offered in a blended format over a four-month period.
-The program combines interactive live virtual programming and a highly immersive in-person component.
+This program is being offered in a blended format, combining interactive live virtual programming and a highly immersive in-person component.

 Live virtual instruction via Zoom